 Mr. Bibeau is President and CEO of Beauward Real Estate Inc., a privately-owned company which develops, leases and operates real estate properties.
 He has been President of Beauward Real Estate Inc. since 1996, and previously held several other positions with the company.
 Mr. Bibeau is a director of Power Financial, IG Wealth Management, Mackenzie Inc. and a director of the Nicklaus Children's Health Care Foundation (USA).
-He is also a director of Tennis Canada.
 He graduated from Bishop's University with a Bachelor of Business Administration.